User25514/Santi-Logger/Privacy.md

 - VRChat User IDs associated with audit actions (kicks, bans, warnings)
 - Audit Action IDs linked to specific moderation actions
 - VRChat Group IDs for owners who utilise the bot
+- Verification status (18+ flag from VRChat for users who opt in)
+- Link between VRChat User ID and Discord User ID for users verified as 18+
 > ⚠️ While usernames, avatars, profiles, and real-world information are not collected, these unique identifiers may still qualify as personal data under UK GDPR.